betolix/EcoEats/README.md

 Make your changes and commit them (git commit -m 'Add some feature').
 Push to the branch (git push origin feature/your-feature).
 Open a pull request.

+## known issues

+Navigation does not update the selected icon from the bottom bar.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.